M61ss/Graphics/Notes.md

 The `glfwSwapBuffers()` will swap the color buffer of the `window` (a large 2D buffer that contains color values for each pixel in GLFW's window) that is used to render to during this render iteration and show it as output to the screen.

 ---

-*Notice*:
+_Notice_:
 \
 All rendering machines keep in memory two buffers: the **front buffer** for the final output image, the **back buffer** which store the frame that is modified from rendering functions and will be shown at next iteration of the render loop.
+\
-Every operation performed on the window into the loop is applied on the back buffer that will be shown at te next start of the loop (this is the reason why `glfwSwapBuffers()` is called at the start of loop: in fact, operation executed before start of it were applied on the back buffer).
+Every operation executed into the loop is applied on the back buffer that will be shown at te next start of the loop (this is the reason why `glfwSwapBuffers()` is called at the start of loop: in fact, operation executed before start of it were applied on the back buffer).
 Then buffers are swapped at every iteration so that the front buffer become the back one and vice versa.
-\

 At the first iteration it is clear that the front buffer is empty; so simply swapping the two buffers would mean to put as back buffer an empty one.
 However, looking at the machine working, it seems that at the first swap operation, when the front buffer is still empty, before to swap for the first time the two buffers, GLFW performs first of all a copy of the back buffer into the front one, then executes the swap (that has only a logical effect because this time buffers have same contents).

 ---

 Then `glfwPollEvents()` checks if any events are triggered.
 To manage events it calls callback functions.

 ## Cleanup before close